PinionTech/rear-admiral/README.md

 rear-admiral
 ============

-(It might be) An overseer for fleet
+An overseer for fleet

-This is a speculative spec for something that uses fleet in order to deploy node applications.
 It:

+Done:
 * Deploys new jobs to the drone with the least load.
-* Restarts jobs when they die
-* Optionally monitors jobs/services for health
-* Maintains a target number of healthy jobs
+* Maintains a target number of jobs.

-* Optionally restarts jobs when they're not healthy
+Todo:
-* Listens for hooks to know a repo has been updated and redeploys it
+* (maybe) Listens for hooks to know a repo has been updated and redeploys it
-* Maintains the map of services on Route53
+* Notifies a load balancer with what's running where.